anupriyadhaka/hostel-management-system-bca-project/README.md

    git clone https://github.com/anupriyadhaka/hostel-management-system-bca-project.git

-2. Set up the database using the schema provided:
+2. Set up the database using the schema provided in files:

    - Import the schema from `sql/schema.sql` to create the necessary tables.